-At September 30, 2000, we had \$311 million of floating interest rate exposure related to our securitizations.
+At September 30, 2001, we had \$379.2 million of floating interest rate exposure related to our securitizations.
 To reduce our exposure to rising interest rates, we often enter into interest rate hedges.
-At September 30, 2000, substantially all of our floating rate exposure was hedged by interest rate swaps and caps.
+At September 30, 2001, most of our floating rate exposure was hedged by interest rate swaps.
 Net payments received by us from our interest rate hedges, if any, will be taxable income, even though the investments we are hedging typically pay tax-exempt interest.
-We enter into hedges for limited time periods and there can be no assurance that we will be able to enter into hedges at favorable prices, or at all, when the existing arrangements expire.
+We enter into hedges for limited time periods that may not match the term of our interest rate exposure and there can be no assurance that we will be able to enter into hedges at favorable prices, or at all, when the existing arrangements expire.